MixedRealityToolkit/MixedRealityToolkit-MVG/org-docs/CHARTER.md

 **3.4 Proxy Vote**.
 In the case where a member may not be able to attend, they can elect to use a proxy vote.
 The person designated as a proxy will cast a proxy vote in line with the member’s directions.
 The proxy must attend the meeting and be an employee of the same Affiliated Organization.

-**3.5 Delaying Vote**.
-After the discussion period, if a Steering Committee deems that there needs to be more evaluation, they can put forth a motion to delay the vote.

-**3.6 Officer Voting**.
+**3.5 Officer Voting**.
 All Steering Committee members have the equal voting rights, regardless of officer status.
 Steering Committee members’ votes come out of those allotted to the Affiliated Organization.

 ## 4. Termination of Membership